Macedonian-Adrianopolitan Volunteer Corps: Balkan Wars and casualties

 During the First Balkan War, the Macedonian-Adrianopolitan Volunteer Corps engaged the Ottoman Turks including the successful battles of Merhamli, Bulair, and Şarköy.
+According to the Carnegie report on the Balkan Wars, the Bulgarian authorities deliberately relocated Macedonian volunteers to the Thracian front to prevent a genuine liberation of Macedonia by Macedonians themselves.
+The Macedonian legionaries began accusing the Bulgarian government of deceiving the people in order to "sell Macedonia".
 During the less successful Second Balkan War, it saw action against the Serbs, including in the Battle of Kalimanci.
 The corps was disbanded on 1 October 1913, some months after the end of the conflict.

 In total, 781 volunteers were killed in action, 135 died outside of combat, 901 were wounded in action, 32 were taken as prisoners of war, while 110 were missing in action.